IBM/satellite-iot/README.md

   <img src="images/iotdata3.gif" width="420" />
 </p>

-- In this code pattern we built visual inights using `IBM Streams` and `Streams flow` service on `IBM Cloud pak for data` and we also created a `Monitoring and Alerting application` at your `IBM Satellite location`.
-You can extent the this code pattern for deriving insights and sending realtime alerts of your Iot data at your location.
+- In this code pattern we built visual inights using `IBM Streams` and `Streams flow` service on `IBM Cloud pak for data` and we also created a `Monitoring and Alerting application` at a `Satellite location`.
+You can extent the this code pattern for deriving insights and sending realtime alerts of your IoT data at your location with low latency.

-- Use the potential of **IBM Cloud pak for data** and build amazing solutions, at your location using **IBM Cloud Satellite**.
+- Use the AI services on **IBM Cloud pak for data** to build amazing solutions, at your location using **IBM Cloud Satellite**.
 More about cloud pak for data [here](https://www.ibm.com/in-en/products/cloud-pak-for-data).

 <!-- keep this -->
 ## License